-In this gtr the working group recommends maximum relative head-to-torso rotation value of [12][20] degrees with the 50th percentile male dummy in all outboard seats, with the head restraint adjusted vertically midway between the lowest and the highest position of adjustment.
-The head restraint is to be positioned at one middle position of vertical adjustment because there are concerns with the effects of this gtr on active head restraint systems.
-As previously stated, there is a need to ensure that the dynamic test option encourages continuing development of active head restraint systems.
-As discussed below, research indicates that current head restraint systems can easily meet the head-to-torso rotation limit in this gtr when the head restraint is adjusted midway between the lowest and the highest position of adjustment.
+23. In this gtr under direction from AC.3, when the dynamic test procedure with Hybrid III is allowed the maximum relative head-to-torso rotation value is limited to 12 degrees with the 50th percentile male dummy in all seats, with the head restraint adjusted vertically midway between the lowest and the highest position of adjustment.
+The head restraint is to be positioned at the middle position of vertical adjustment because there are concerns with the effects of this gtr on dynamic head restraint systems.
+As previously stated, there is a need to ensure that the dynamic test option encourages continuing development of dynamic head restraint systems.
+As discussed below, research indicates that current head restraint systems can meet the head-to-torso rotation limit in this gtr when the head restraint is adjusted midway between the lowest and the highest position of adjustment.

-Using published data of low speed rear impact testing of original equipment manufacturer (OEM) seats with Hybrid III 50th percentile male dummies (Viano et al., 2002), and information on whiplash injuries sustained by occupants of these seats, a logistic regression was used to develop a probability of whiplash injury as a function of dummy head-to-torso rotation.
-The function is shown in Figure 2.
+24. Using published data of low speed rear impact testing of original equipment manufacturer (OEM) seats with Hybrid III 50th percentile male dummies (Viano, D., Davidsson, J., "Neck Displacement of Volunteers, BioRID P3 and Hybrid III in Rear Impacts: Implications to Whiplash Assessment by a Neck Displacement Criterion (ND)," Traffic Injury Prevention, 3:1005-116, 2002), and information on whiplash injuries sustained by occupants of these seats, a logistic regression was used to develop a probability of whiplash injury as a function of dummy head-to-torso rotation.
+The function is shown in Figure 1.